 With Hands-On Art Activities!

-The classic Drawing Textbook can be used by the independent learner or in the small family setting to learn the basics of drawing.
+Use the classic Drawing Textbook for the independent learner or in the small family setting to learn the basics of drawing.
 How do you teach art when you aren’t an artistic type?
 One thing you can do is teach art history.
-Learn alongside your student with hands-on art projects if you are artistically challenged.
+Learn alongside your student with hands-on art projects even if you are #ArtisticallyChallenged.

 From How Great Thou Art, comes a course about God and the History of Art.
 Barry Stebbing wrote this four-year art history and hands-on art curriculum for children ages 10 and up.

 The new Intro to Art History Series, also by Barry Stebbing, is a multi-level 4 volume survey of Art History for ages 7 and up!